-Middlesex provides a six-week Summer Bridge program for interested students whose placement scores indicate a need for basic skills review in reading, writing, and mathematics.
-Students will also review study strategies to ensure their success in college.
+The six-week Summer Bridge program is for interested students whose placement scores indicate a need for review of basic skills in reading, writing, and mathematics.
+Students also review study strategies to ensure success in college.
 For information, contact Irod Lee, Director of Academic Support Services and Minority Affairs, 860-343-5715.